philspins/open-democracy/docs/loyalty-gauge-feature-plan.md

 ## 1. Feature Overview

-A **tri-axis gauge** displayed at the top of each MP/MLA profile page.
+A **radial gauge** displayed at the top of each MP/MLA profile page.
 The needle points toward one of three poles:

 ```
         PARTY